 Starting with the CONNECT Edition release of WaterGEMS and WaterCAD, you can now export the Flushing Area Summary Table for a given flushing run.
 The table is exported into a CSV format, which can be opened in Excel, and will include element labels and results.
 While the table currently used in the Flushing module allows for the operator to include notes, this export feature allows you to have additional flexibility for presenting your data.
 Once the data is exported, you can format the Excel file to your specifications.

-A crash occurs when duplicating or adding an event, with the following details:
+A crash occurs when duplicating or adding an event, or sometimes when clicking various buttons (Expand All/Collapse All) with the following details:

 System.InvalidOperationException: Operation is not valid because it results in a reentrant call to the SetCurrentCellAddressCore function.